mattdelaune/PowerBI_Healthcare_Dashboard/README.md

 # Healthcare Insights Dashboard using Power BI

 ## Executive Summary
-This project uses Power BI to analyze hospital data, focusing on patient demographics, treatment outcomes, and costs for 1000 patients and 5 different hospitals.
+This project uses Power BI to analyze hospital data, focusing on patient demographics, treatment outcomes, and costs for 1000 patients and 5 hospitals.
 The dashboard reveals key insights, such as optimizing treatment costs by focusing on high-recovery, cost-effective treatments and tailoring care based on patient age and gender.
 These insights support better decision-making, improving both patient outcomes and hospital efficiency.

 ## Tools and Skills
 - **Power BI**: Developed dynamic visualizations and an interactive dashboard.